996icu/996.ICU/README.md

  - [996.LAW](https://github.com/Y1ran/996.Law) is a repo that collects useful information about cases between employees and enterprise.

- - [996.TSC](https://github.com/lxlxw/996.TSC) is a repo that is designed to let more people know and join the activity of the 996.ICU.
+ - [996.TSC](https://github.com/lxlxw/996.TSC) is a repo designed to let more people know and join the activity of 996.ICU.

  - An [anonymous vote page](externals/exposure.md) shows a rank list of 996 (or more) companies.
 (Thanks to @LinXueyuanStdio)

- - [996.LIST](https://github.com/fengT-T/996_list) A rank list of 996 companies and 955 companies.
+ - [996.LIST](https://github.com/fengT-T/996_list) is a repo of a rank list of 996 companies and 955 companies.

 Where are the issues?
 ---
-Even if with the interaction limits on, the issue area was totally out of control.
+Even with interaction limits on, the issue area was totally out of control.
 So I **personally** decided to switch it off, not by GitHub or others.

 The 996ICU License